annalee-data/hospitalrecords-sql/README.md

 You are working for a mid-sized hospital.
 Management wants to understand patient outcomes, doctor performance, and prescription patterns from the records between the dates 01/01/2021 to 12/31/2023.
 You are authorized to these hospital records, use SQL to answer management's questions.

 ⭐️ Goal: Create SQL queries to answer the following questions.
-1. What is the average hospital stay by condition?
+1. What is the total patients by condition?
 2. What is the patient discharge rate?
 3. What is the most prescribed medication?
 4. Which doctors handle the most appointments?